Evaluation of chronic kidney disease (CKD) includes a thorough medical history, physical exam, and specific laboratory measures.

 The NKF/KDOQI Clinical Practice Guidelines provide standardized terminology for the evaluation and stratification of CKD.
 Based on these guidelines, CKD is defined as the presence of reduced GFR or evidence of kidney damage for at least 3 months.
 Kidney damage is defined as pathologic abnormalities or markers of damage, most frequently identified by albuminuria.
 This CKD definition is based on GFR and kidney damage, regardless of the underlying kidney disease etiology.

 Among older adults, serum creatinine is a poor marker of kidney function.
 However, because measuring GFR is not clinically feasible, GFR should be estimated using prediction equations based on the serum creatinine and other factors affecting creatinine production including age, race and gender.
 Multiple estimating formulas are available (see www.kidney.org/professionals/kdoqi/gfr_calculator.cfm) including the Modification of Diet in Renal Disease (MDRD) and Chronic Kidney Disease Epidemiology Collaboration (CKD-EPI) equations.
-Although there is no consensus on which formula should be used for older adults, the CKD-EPI equation may be superior, ...
+Although there is no consensus on which formula should be used for older adults, the CKD-EPI equation may ...